dangtuanvn/Poker-In-C/README.md

 Assuming that the screen is never re-sized.
 Otherwise the display will misbehave or worse, the game is unplayable.
 It is best to leave the screen size as it is configured.

-Tips to defeat AI Cheater: The best way to gain more chips is to bet a lot in Betting phase 1 when you have good cards.
-Then hope that the AI will not get better cards during Change card phase.
-In Betting phase 2, if the AI is aggressive, it is better to fold to save chips.

 --------------------------------------------------------------------------------

 KNOWN BUGS